 How do I clean my meat probe?

-Always clean your probe after each use to prevent cross-contamination.
-Wash the metal probe and the first few inches of the cable with hot, soapy water.
-Be careful not to submerge the entire cable or the plug in water.
-Dry it thoroughly before storing.
+To clean your meat probe, wash the metal tip and the first few inches of the cable with hot, soapy water after each use.
+Avoid submerging the entire cable or the plug in water to prevent damage, and dry it thoroughly before storage.

 My oven probe says the meat is done, but it doesn’t look cooked.
 What should I do?